Blendify/blender-manual/blender_docs/manual/render/blender_render/lighting/lights/textures.rst

 see the :doc:`Materials </render/blender_render/materials/index>` and
 :doc:`Textures </render/blender_render/textures/index>` chapters for details about the standard options.

 The texture-specific and the *Mapping* panels remain the same.
-However, you'll note there are much fewer *Mapping* options - you can only choose between *Global*,
+However, you will note there are much fewer *Mapping* options - you can only choose between *Global*,
 *View* or another *Object* 's texture *coordinates*